-Increase in tax exemption threshold for child day care
+Increase in tax allowance for child day care

-If you're working and pay for child care, this relief increases your total tax exemption threshold.
-You will either pay no tax if your income is below the exemption or you will pay less tax if you benefit from marginal relief.
+If you're working and pay for child care, this relief increases your total tax allowance.
+You will either pay no tax if your income is below the low income threshold or you will pay less tax at the marginal tax rate.

 Use our tax calculator to see how child care tax relief can reduce the tax you pay.